-This article will help you decide if a hiking stick tripod is right for you.
-Some hikers may think this is overkill, but it does make sense for you to have an all in one gadget that serves as a monopod, a tripod, and a hiking stick.
+This article will help you decide if a hiking stick, tripod, or monopod is right for you when you take off on a photo excursion into the wild.
+Some hikers may think this is overkill, but it might make sense for you to have an all in one gadget that serves as a monopod, a tripod, and a hiking stick.

 The question is whether you really need a tripod and a monopod when you go hiking into the woods on your next photography shoot?

 It really depends on your intended subject matter and your shooting style.
 If you're only photo hunting for birds and wildlife and your hiking is strenuous, you're better off taking just a monopod.
 If you're shooting a variety of subjects and want to be well prepared for any situation, a tripod-monopod combo might be the perfect accessory.

 Not shooting any quick moving action?
 Leave your monopod at home and carry a good solid travel tripod.

 There will be at least some compromise in performance when you combine three functions into one piece of photography equipment.

 One of your options is the increasingly popular tripod-monopod combination.
 A lot of manufacturers now offer these accessories.